openheartmind/WISDOM/README.md

 1. Gatherings.
 See [data and results](https://docs.google.com/spreadsheets/d/1HS7HFa9y6PfF61_wTuCAbj9RTHe94VLXulS0pDYgtns/edit?usp=sharing) from a [Open Heart + Mind (OHM)](https://github.com/openheartmind) gathering called Tiny OHM (see also [/reports](https://github.com/openheartmind/WISDOM/tree/main/reports)).
 We're also prototyping with [Vibe Camp](https://github.com/vibecamp) to review [contributions to Vibeclipse](https://docs.google.com/spreadsheets/d/1t1mzPUlnKUeTf_lUKJySg1yiL5AxLkMORp6L5ZHOTww/edit?usp=sharing).
 2. Conferences.
 See our [working prototype](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?usp=sharing) to evaluate contributions to the 2023 AIMOS open/meta-science conference.
 4. Scholarly communication.
 Our model was originally designed to solve cultural inertia in the transition to open science platforms.
 If you work in the scholarly communication / evaluation space, we'd love to hear from you!
 5. Literally any contribution to _any_ community.
-We think of WISDOM as a _minimal viable model_, meaning that it is both flexible and adaptable to different community needs.
+We think of WISDOM as a _minimal universal model_, meaning that it is both flexible and adaptable to different community needs.
 We're collecting a list of organisations interested in exploring the framework, please add your name [here](https://docs.google.com/spreadsheets/d/1XF9CagLX1WUXaPy-HDYlY4kZv8HZngEGu7lM6EQnvy4/edit?usp=sharing) if interested so we can get in touch.

 ### Development History
 - 2019-2021: WISDOM designed as a solution for cultural inertia in academia